 From beginning to end, finding a new home to rent or lease can be a difficult and stressful journey.
 Showpads seeks to create a service that matches both dependable renters and landlords/property owners making the experience efficient and enjoyable for everyone.
 By creating a community of reliable users Showpads aims to create a small but dependable and trustworthy network of renters, landlords, and realtors.

-To create a mobile responsive website that helps match renters with realtors and agents with vacant homes that are perfect for the renters.
+To create a mobile app that helps match renters with vacant homes.

-I began with surveys and interviews of both Renters and Realtors to lay the groundwork for research to identify and understand user trends and needs.
+I began with surveys and interviews of both renters and realtors to identify and understand user trends and needs.
 Here's some of the things that both realtors and renters said:

-During our renter survey one of the biggest issues found was the problem of time; renters often felt that getting in touch with realtors or owners was not efficient at all.
+The renter survey included 34 individuals that responded. the main takeaway was the problem of time; renters often felt that getting in touch with realtors or owners was not efficient at all.

-During our survey with realtors I saw the issue of time come up again.
+The survey with realtors included 15 responses and saw similar issues come up again.
 Realtors often felt that there was a lack of pre-vetting being done that the realtors themselves had to do on potential renters.